TutuNotFound/TutuNotFound/README.md

 anyways.
 Im 17 years old, january 2 is my bday, im gay (yes literally), and transmasculine!
 (Female --> Male).

 My Pronouns are He/Him. if you misgender me, just you know i will ignore you !!

+facts about me !!
+- im half egyptian half nicaragüense (🇪🇬/🇳🇮), so im mixed!
+- i have a cat called mina, shes adorable, i love her, shes my one and only ♡
+- mitski is my favorite music artist, shes my #1 in my spotify !
+- i have been having artblock, but im an artist!
+- i absolutely have a bad hyperfixation with ahmad (Work In Progress) and Two (TPoT)